Primary T-Cell Immunodeficiency: Signs, Types, and Care

 Key Takeaways

-In babies and children, this condition can also cause failure to thrive, which means that a child isn’t growing or reaching developmental milestones as expected for their age.
+In babies and children, PI can also cause failure to thrive.
+This means a child isn’t growing or reaching developmental milestones as expected for their age.

 In this article, we’ll explore the signs and types of primary T-cell immunodeficiency and discuss treatment options.